LaussenLabs/atriumdb/sdk/docs/source/tutorial.rst

    sdk = AtriumSDK.create_dataset(dataset_location="./new_dataset", protected_mode=True, overwrite="error")

-These additional configurations allow you to customize the dataset according to your needs and preferences.
+Protected mode disables any data deletion operations.

+Overwrite determines what happens when multiple values are stored for the same signal from the same source at the same time.
+Allowed values are:

+- `"error"`: an error will be raised.
+- `"ignore"`: the new data will not be inserted.
+- `"overwrite"`: the old data will be overwritten with the new data.

+The default behavior can be changed in the `sdk/atriumdb/helpers/config.toml` file.

 Inserting Data into the Dataset
 --------------------------------

 Now that we have created a new dataset, let's insert some data into it.
-We will use the provided example to read data from the MIT-BIH Arrhythmia Database and store it in our dataset.
+Below, we read data from the MIT-BIH Arrhythmia Database and store it in our dataset.
 In this example, we will create a separate device for each record and handle multiple signals in a single record.

 .. code-block:: python

-    # Import the necessary libraries and get the list of record names from the MIT-BIH Arrhythmia Database
     import wfdb
     from tqdm import tqdm
     import numpy as np

+    # Get the list of record names from the MIT-BIH Arrhythmia Database
     record_names = wfdb.get_record_list('mitdb')

     # Loop through each record in the record_names list and read the record using the `rdrecord` function from the wfdb library